Tottenham Well

 Natural Heritage

-London Wildlife Trust is a charity dedicated to protecting the capital's wildlife and wild spaces, with a network of volunteer groups throughout the capital.
-It has recently been working on London's gardens as potential wildlife habitats and a project to survey the wildlife on the Walthamstow Reservoirs.
+London Wildlife Trust is a charity dedicated to protecting the capital's wildlife and wild spaces, with a network of volunteers and other helpers throughout the capital.

 Friends of Tottenham Marshes is a charity established in 2005 to promote and protect the 100-acre Marshes as a community and wildlife resource.
-It organises various events on the Marshes, is constructing a permaculture garden adjacent to the Waterside centre, and undertakes frequent surveys of the Marshes' bird and invertebrate populations.
+It organises various talks and other events, and undertakes frequent surveys of the Marshes' bird and invertebrate populations.

-Friends of Tottenham Marshes and Lee Valley Bats both operate in the Tottenham sections of the Lea Valley Park, a 28-mile stretch of open green space which runs from Ware in Hertfordshire down to the Thames at Bow and Limehouse.
+Friends of Tottenham Marshes operate in the Tottenham section of the Lea Valley Park, a 28-mile stretch of open green space which runs from Ware in Hertfordshire down to the Thames at Bow and Limehouse.
 There's more information about this on the Park authority's website.

 Return to previous page Back to top of page